tyriksheyh4567/not_samsung.sm8250-4.19/README.md

 ## Features

-- KernelSU support
+- sKernelSU support
-- SUSFS — hide root and module traces from detectors
+- SUSFS v2.3.0 driver integrated
 - SELinux: Enforcing

 ## Warning

-- This fork is maintained **casually and irregularly** by a non-developer.
+- This fork is maintained casually and irregularly by a non-developer.
 Do not expect timely updates, fixes, or responses.
 - The kernel source code may fall behind upstream at any time and may be deprecated without notice.
 - **You are being warned.**
 - Credit me if you use this source for any of your projects.